George Wright (shortstop)

-George Wright (January 28, 1847 – August 21, 1937) was an American shortstop in professional baseball.
+George Wright (January 28, 1847 – August 21, 1937) was an American amateur and professional baseball shortstop.
 He played for the 1869 Cincinnati Red Stockings, the first fully professional team, when he was the game's best player.
 He then played for the Boston Red Stockings, helping the team win six league championships from 1871 to 1878.
 His older brother Harry Wright managed both Red Stockings teams and made George his cornerstone.
 After arriving in Boston, he also entered the sporting goods business.
 There he continued in the industry, assisting in the development of golf.

 George was elected to the Baseball Hall of Fame in 1937.
 At the age of 90, George Wright died on August 21st, 1937 of complications from a stroke.

-Personal life
+Early life

-Born in Yonkers, New York, 12 years younger than Harry, George Wright was raised as a cricket "club pro", assisting their father Samuel Wright as Harry had done.
+Born in Yonkers, New York on January 28, 1847, George Wright was raised as a cricket "club pro", assisting his father Samuel Wright as his brother Harry had done.
 Before George's birth, Samuel Wright's St George's Cricket Club moved from Manhattan across the Hudson River to Elysian Fields, Hoboken, New Jersey, where many New York and New Jersey baseball clubs played in the 1850s.
-Both boys learned baseball, too, but George grew up with the "national game" and was barely in his teens when the American Civil War curtailed its boom; Harry was already 22 when the baseball fraternity convened for the first time, and 30 when the war ended.
+Both boys learned baseball, too, but George grew up with the sport and was barely in his teens when the American Civil War curtailed its boom; Harry was already 22 when the baseball fraternity convened for the first time, and 30 when the war ended.
 George's younger brother Sam Wright also played baseball professionally, with brief appearances in the major leagues.